kev2600/FIDO2-Token-Management-fido2-tools-Working-Methods-and-Troubleshooting-on-Linux/README.md

 ## Important 1.16.0 Gotchas (so you never get confused again)
 * `fido2-cred` has no `-L` option → never use `fido2-cred -L`
-* The only tool that lists resident keys is `fido2-token -L -r`
+* The only tool that lists resident keys is `fido2-token -L -r "$DEVICE"`
 * `-V` (uppercase) = print version.
 Always.
 Ignore it
 * Use `-d` flag for debug output (e.g., `fido2-token -I -d "$DEVICE"`) if things go wrong
 * Piping PINs works non-interactively, but interactive TTY prompts are safer/default